jlperona-teaching/ecs154a-ssii18/lab3/lab3.rst

 Two multiplexers are used to select between the different registers, or the immediate data input into the ALU for the B MUX.
 Note that the two multiplexers have a differing number of data bits.

+When we say "immediate value," we mean the 9 bits contained with the instruction itself.
+For the MOVI, ADDI, and SUBI instructions, the B data source in the ALU should be the 9 bits from the instruction.
+This is the 8th input into MUX B in the diagram above.

 **5. RAM**

 You will have one 64 entry x 23 data RAM module with separate load and store ports.